How a Minimum Wage Earner Achieved Lean FIRE

 Tool / Category Specific Service Impact on Lean FIRE

-High Yield Savings Marcus by Goldman Sachs Keeps emergency fund liquid while earning 4%+ interest.
+High Yield Savings Marcus (Goldman) Emergency fund liquidity with 4%+ interest.

-Expense Tracking Empower (formerly Personal Capital) Visualizes net worth and tracks "leakage" in real-time.
+Expense Tracking Empower Visualizes net worth and tracks leakage.

-Tax Optimization IRS Free File Saves $100+ annually on tax preparation for low earners.
+Tax Optimization IRS Free File Saves $100+ annually on tax preparation.

-Transportation Public Transit / RadPower Bikes Eliminates $5,000+ per year in car ownership costs.
+Transportation Public Transit / e-Bike Eliminates $5,000+ per year in car costs.

 The most dangerous mistake is "lifestyle inflation."
 When a minimum wage earner gets a $1.00 raise, they often celebrate by upgrading their phone or dining out.
 For the Lean FIRE seeker, that $1.00 raise is a 6.6% increase in investment capital that must be captured immediately.